 A company-sponsored liquidity transaction occurs when a private company buys its employees’ equity in the company.
 It has become more common in recent years as many startups choose to stay in private hands longer.

-A conversion price cap is the maximum valuation at which convertible debt or SAFEs convert at the time of the financing resulting in the conversion, regardless of the valuation agreed to by the company and the new equity investors.
+A conversion price cap is the maximum price per share at which convertible notes or SAFEs convert into capital stock at the time of the financing resulting in the conversion, regardless of the valuation agreed to by the company and the new equity investors.

-A convertible note is an investment vehicle often used to facilitate investing in a company without establishing a valuation.
+A convertible note is an investment vehicle often used to facilitate investing in a company prior to establishing a valuation.
 Convertible notes are loans that generally later convert into equity.

-A buy-out is a contractual clause in which the company or other investors can buy out the equity of another stock holder.
+A buy-out is a contractual clause in which the company or other stockholders can buy out the equity of another stock holder.

 Section 409A of the Internal Revenue Code is a complex and often counterintuitive set of tax rules applicable to deferred compensation.